-It’s that time of the year.
-The beginning of August signaled the start of the annual spring wildflower season, surely one of the wonders of the West Coast.
+It’s almost that time of the year.
+The beginning of in 5 months time it’s the start of the annual spring wildflower season, surely one of the wonders of the West Coast.
 And after a good rain and little wind, this year promises an amazing display.

 Reports are already coming in of carpets of flowers in Namaqualand and along roadsides and vacant plots from Saldanha to Yzerfontein and Darling.
 The good news is that Grotto Bay and the West Coast, Tankwa Karoo and Blaauwberg national parks’ best viewing period is from the last two weeks of August until mid-September and could last until the end of October in some areas.